Attending Services in Church

 - As space is limited because of social distancing requirements, please do not assume you can attend simply because you have made a request.
 We will reply to your email or call you back to let you know (so please leave a number on which you can be contacted if you leave us a message on the answerphone).

-- If we have already reached capacity when you contact us, we will place you on the list of people to be offered a place for the following week (maybe even the week after that depending on numbers).
+- If we have already reached capacity when you contact us, we will place you on the list of people to be offered a place for the following week.

 - If you have been allocated a place but are unable to attend for any reason please let us know so it can be allocated to someone else.